Neo-Stone/lr-atari800-individualconfiguration-helper/README.md

   atari800_sioaccel = "enabled"
   atari800_system = "400/800 (OS B)"

-## 2. Individual emulators have to be defined.
+## 2. Individual emulators have to be defined

 For this the shell script